Focshole/Covid19TrendPerProvincia/README.md

 The updated plots will be produced in Covid directory as PNG images.

-All the requirements should be already satisfied.
+All the requirements should be already satisfied, if not, check the file requirements.txt.

 ![example_plot](Covid/Covid%20new%20infections%20in%20Roma%20RM%20per%20day.png)